RINEARN/vnano/doc/LANGUAGE.md

 ### Syntax elements of expressions

 An expression is a series of tokens to describe operations, consists of operators, operands, and parentheses ( ).
-An expression can be a statement as an "expression statement" by itself.
+An expression can be a statement as an "expression statement" by itself (when it ends with ";").
 In addition, expressions can be parts of other kinds of statements, e.g.: a condition expression of "if" statement.

 As syntactic elements of expressions, "operators" are symbols of operations, e.g.: "+", "-", and so on.